9 Eco-Friendly Grass Alternatives

+Why go eco on your lawn?
 Lawn work isn’t just physically exhausting.
 It also exhausts natural resources and pollutes the environment.
 Using a gas-powered lawn mower for an hour produces the same amount of emissions as 11 running cars.
-Fertilizing and weekly waterings also strain ecosystems.
+Fertilizing and weekly watering also strain ecosystems.

-Making your lawn gentler on the environment isn’t difficult to do.
-It takes some planning to DIY, but the outcome is a lush, eco-friendly space that will make you feel good about your carbon footprint.
+Making your lawn gentler in the environment isn’t difficult to do.
+It takes some planning, but the outcome is a lush, colorful, eco-friendly space that will charm your soul and make you feel good about your carbon footprint.

 An “eco-friendly” choice is designed to have minimal to no damaging effects on the environment.
 “Eco-friendly” is an umbrella term to describe practices that conserve water, decrease energy usage, and reduce pollution.